 Email them.
 Call them.
 I have emailed many places to Email them.
 Call them.
 I have emailed many places just being honest about how old the rig is, who is traveling with us, that my husband has Retired Army (I think that helps let them know our character as well), and I send pictures of the bus (one inside and one outside), as well as a family pic of all of us.
 I feel honesty is the best policy especially if you are staying there for more than a few days.

-To my surprise, I would get responses from 55+ and Adult parks saying it was totally fine if we stayed, but no more than a month since we did not meet the age/any children’s requirements.
+To my surprise, I would get responses from 55+ and Adult parks saying it was totally fine if we stayed, but no more than a month since we did not meet the age/any children's requirements.
 I would get replies from parks that would not allow rigs 10 years or older, but we were invited to stay.
-Now, a few things, I believe, influenced the decision from these folks.
+Now, a few things, I believe, influenced the decision of these folks.
 One, we were always asking parks during their non-busy seasons.
-Two, we keep our bus well maintained and painted, and she looks nice inside, which is why I send the inside pics.
+Two, we keep our bus well-maintained and painted, and she looks nice inside, which is why I send the inside pics.
 I think it helps to show people that we are clean and will respect their property if we respect our own.
-Three, I also mention that we were in Bus Conversion Mag-azine and send the Cover Photo from the Magazine!
+Three, I also mention that we were in Bus Conversion Magazine and send the Cover Photo from the Magazine!
 That definitely helps!

 Parked on a friend’s private property completely off-grid with full water tanks.
 We stayed a week before hitting the road.
 Ask friends and family what they may think is available because you never know who has a piece of property you can boondock on for a bit!
-The neighbor even let us fill our tanks when we got low towards the end of our stay.
+The neighbor even let us fill our tanks when we got low toward the end of our stay.
 No payment!

 I stayed at a friend’s house out in the country in Central Texas for a couple of weeks.
 This was our first trip after the conversion was complete and was our halfway point on our trip to East TX.
-We were totally dependent on the solar for two weeks with access to water to fill the freshwater tank.
+We were totally dependent on solar for two weeks with access to water to fill the freshwater tank.
 They also let us use their laundry room!
 Great friends!